Spring Break Trips

 Tantre Farm is a certified organic farm 20 miles west of Ann Arbor, MI.
 The farm sells its produce, including various fruit crops, 50 varieties of vegetables and a small variety of herbs and flowers through Community Supported Agriculture (CSA) shares, at local stores and restaurants as well as at area farmer's markets.
 The farm is situated on 40 acres of wetland, woods, and sandy-loam fields.
 Richard and Deb, along with their daughter Ariana, live on-site year round.
 Seasonal workers, interns and volunteers join the family at various parts of the year, living and working together.
 Besides a great deal of manual farm labor, this ABI focuses on broader issues of sustainability with visits to nearby natural areas, an ecology center and a recycling/re-use project.
 Participants should be prepared for cold weather (many layers) and physical labor (sturdy boots).
 The final days of this year's trip will involve a visit to the Jeanie Wyle Community in Detroit for some immersion in the urban farming scene with an intentional community consisting of Loyola alums.
 Host Organization: Tantre Organic Farm.

 This ABI is open to women in the LUCES program ONLY.
-Students on this ABI must also enroll in the 1 credit course, UNIV 102.005, Thursday from 2:30-3:20pm in Spring Semester.
+Students on this ABI must also enroll in the 1 credit course, UNIV 102.005 in the Spring Semester.

 Marian Middle School serves low income, urban adolescent girls from the greater St. Louis metropolitan area, representing over 20 different zip codes and is committed to breaking the cycle of poverty by fostering comprehensive development as a foundation for college readiness.
 Marian is based off the NativityMiguel model of education that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
 Students will provide mentorship, tutoring and role modeling to students at Marian Middle, while learning about the racial realities of St. Louis, empowerment in marginalized communities and reflecting on their own identity as women of color.
 Host Organization: Marian Middle School.

-Open only to men in the Men Of Color Initiative.
-Students on this ABI must also enroll in the 1 credit course, UNIV 102.005, Thursday from 2:30-3:20pm in Spring Semester.
+Open only to students who identify as men of color.
+Students on this ABI must also enroll in the 1 credit course, UNIV 102.005 in Spring Semester.